Market Update for the Quarter Ending September 30, 2016

 Posted October 5, 2016

-U.S. economic data continues to improve
+U.S. economic data also mixed

 Authored by Brad McMillan, senior vice president, chief investment officer, and Sam Millette, investment research associate, at Commonwealth Financial Network®.